tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Special:_ This spell requires the infernal bloodline.

 **Effect:** Until the end of the battle, you can fly.
 You project a fear aura that affects nearby mooks (-4 to attacks and they can’t use the escalation die).
-When you cast a daily sorcerer spell, enemies have disadvantage on any saves against it.
+When you cast a full recovery sorcerer spell, enemies have disadvantage on any saves against it.
 When you successfully save against an effect imposed on you by an enemy, deal 20 fire damage to that enemy.

 #### Epic Feat